12manisha/FurryTales/README.md

 # API Endpoints
 /signup: Sign up a new user

-login: Log in an existing user
+/login: Log in an existing user

 /add-pet: Add a new pet for sale

 /get-pets: Get all pets available for sale

 /like-pet: Like a pet

 /liked-pets: Get pets liked by a user

 /my-pets: Get pets added by a user

 /remove-pet: Remove a pet from the store
 /add-address: Add a new address for a user /get-addresses: Get all addresses of a user